 Many faith-based colleges have dress codes, separate dorms for boys and girls, curfew timing, and strict visitation rules.
 These stricter rules are part of the whole package with consequences for breaking them.
 This can be stifling, especially as it comes just at a time when you are striking out on your own.
 It limits your ability to live and learn independently.

 Of course, not all faith-based colleges are so strict.
 It changes from campus to campus, but it’s something to keep in mind.

 Fewer Program Choices

-Faith-based colleges don’t typically offer the larger variety of programs as some of the larger colleges do.
-If you are looking for a less commonly-offered major or an unusual combination of programs, you may find it difficult to find a school that offers you your first choice, forcing you to either compromise on your choice of major or forego the faith-based option altogether.
+Faith-based colleges don’t typically offer a larger variety of programs as some of the larger colleges do.
+If you are looking for a less commonly-offered major or an unusual combination of programs, you may find it difficult to find a school that offers you your first choice.
+It forces you to either compromise on your choice of major or forego the faith-based option altogether.

 Education is Expensive

 Faith-based colleges are private educational institutions and cost more to attend as compared to public colleges.
 Considering the limited choice of majors and other downsides, you have to think carefully whether it is worth paying the higher cost.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!